Glazed Pumpkin Streusel Sugar Cookies

 Nutritional information is only an estimate and it’s accuracy is not guaranteed to be exact.

-Save This Recipe To Your Favorites
+Save This Recipe To Your Recipe Box

 Create an account on our website and save your favorite recipes.
-You'll be able to access your favorite recipes on any device!
+You’ll be able to access your recipe box on any device!
+You can keep track of your favorite recipes and generate a shopping list for recipes in your collections.

-11 Responses
+13 Responses

-1. 4 stars
+1. 5 stars

 Okay so… mine definitely weren’t your classic “chewy cookie” texture… more a dense, cakey type texture.
 Very soft and evenly cooked though.
 However they didn’t taste very pumpkin-y to me… sort of a bit on the blander side (I’m sorry! 🙁 )?
 And I only had 1/4 cup vegetable oil, so I even had another 1/4 pumpkin puree to balance that out (like the whole, sub-banana thing).
 The second batch, I added even MORE puree (like a good two or three tablespoons), and a whole lot more pumpkin pie spice/nutmeg/cinnamon and a bit more sugar to balance out the puree addition.
 The texture stayed the same ^_^ So it’s a nicely versatile recipe.